Product Design Case Study • Complex Financial UX • Trust-Heavy Workflow Design

 Edge cases I accounted for

-Where the work becomes senior
+Where the work becomes stronger

 High-risk billing experiences do not fail on the happy path.
 They fail when timing, payment, and customer understanding stop lining up.